d4np3/fintech-home/README.md

 I've not done much development other than hack scripts together, so keen to learn more.

-I'm interested in finance and technology: Bots, AI/ML and blockchain, hence signing up.
+I'm interested in finance and technology: Bots, AI/ML and blockchain, hence here we are...

 ### Course Module Repos
 ***